All Episodes

 You've heard this every time the subject comes up.

-I guess commonplace or soon will be.
+But it's now, I guess, commonplace or soon will be.

-There may be individual millionaires who pay taxes at rates lower than middle income workers.
+There may be individual millionaires who pay taxes at rates lower than middle-income workers.

-In 2009, 1470 households filed tax returns with incomes above a million yet paid no federal income tax, according to the IRS, but that was less than one percent of the nearly 237,000 returns with incomes above a million dollars.
+In 2009, 1,470 households filed tax returns with incomes above a million, yet paid no federal income tax, according to the IRS.

-Today AP is defending them.
+Today, AP is defending them.

 And so are they being defended everywhere in the media.